 There you’ll be able to select “Bulk Exalate”.

 Now the issues in the project you’ve selected will be automatically synchronized to the other side.

-You can check the “Sync queue” to see if any errors are occuring.
+You can check the “Sync queue” to see if any errors are occurring.
 Everything should be in order.
 But if you are receiving error notifications, just talk to support through their live chat on the right.

 Step 8: Transfer the Whole Team by Providing Training

 After migration has been completed, it’s possible your team will require some time to adjust to the new system.

 In order to streamline the efficiency in using the system, I’d recommend dedicating some resource to training staff.

 This will save you valuable time, human errors, and all-round confusion in the end.